obastemur/iotz/README.md

 #### a containerized and extendible cross compiler box for arduino, arm mbed, raspberry pi and ... more

-**reason** : IOT compiler toolchains have many moving parts and configurations.
+**reason** : IOT compiler toolchains have varying interfaces and designs.
 Cross compiler tools are `mostly` platform specific.

-**motto** : Improve developer productivity by providing all the cross compiler capabilities on user's favorite OS.
-Make installation and usage painless.
+**motto** : Improve developer productivity by making cross compile process easy.
+Also, help toolchain developer to focus on a single base target (iotz base container)

 **status** : It works generally but need more work to cover more platforms :)
+Possibly have some bugs too.
 If it doesn't work for you, create an issue please. (seriously!)

+**thanks** : `iotz` is a wrapper for other compiler toolchains.
+We appreciate the amazing work is being done by ARM mbed-cli, Arduino tools, Docker, GNU GCC, Raspberry Pi tools, and many other tools, frameworks and libraries.

 ### See it in action ?